purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 - `sha256msg2`
 - `sha256rnds2`

-The first two instructions are used to optimize this loop:
+The first two instructions optimize this loop:

 ```rust
 for i in 16..64 {